 I went to a Beth Moore convention, and below is a series outlining my reaction.
 Be sure also to look to the right-menu for the 7-part series of an explanation of why Beth Moore teachings are in error.

-Beth Moore: reactions part 4: A final word
+Beth Moore: reactions to Living Proof teaching in Charlotte.
+Part 4: A final word

 “Repeat after me”

 I had written previously in the 7-part series on Beth Moore about her drift toward Eastern Mysticism, most notably in her participation in the Be Still video touting contemplative prayer and eastern mystical practice.
 In contemplative meditation, one repeats certain mantras repeatedly.
 In Buddhism and Hinduism, adherents used chanting as a means of practice.
 They also use recitation of verses as a way of developing an awareness of the qualities of the Buddha or of the false god they were praying to.
 Beth Moore had us do a lot of repeating.
 Sometimes it was a mantra spoken to the person next to us, as when she said “God has a destiny for you” and urged us to turn to the women in the next seat and repeat, “God has a destiny for you.”
 I am uncomfortable doing that, not the least of which is that I feel silly.
 I also feel that if the women next to me learns that God has a destiny for her, it was because she learned that from the Bible and not from some schmoe at a conference parroting it back to her.

 Frequently she would have us repeat one of the eight points she was building the lesson around, and repeat it as many as 8 times.
 She addressed that it might seem silly or overdoing it to repeat these things, but she said, she’s a teacher and she knows the value in rote memorization.
 She’s right, but I’d prefer to spend my rote memorization time memorizing actual Bible verses and not Beth Moore mantras.
 This parroting practice bothered me.